minhhoit/yacms/docs/deployment.rst

    The new user will be created and you can SSH with that from now on (if needed).
 For security reason, root login via SSH is disabled by this task.
 4. Run ``fab all``.
-It will take a while to install the required environment, but after that, your Mezzanine site will be live.
+It will take a while to install the required environment, but after that, your Yacms site will be live.

 Notice that not even once you had to manually SSH into your VPS. *Note: some server providers (like Digital Ocean) require you to login as root once to